 Google’s RankBrain Algorithm

-Google is continuously incorporating Artificial Intelligence in to its services.
+Google is continuously incorporating Artificial Intelligence into its services.
 RankBrain is the latest in a long line of algorithms that it will use to optimize its search engine.
-It’s an AI powered processing algorithm that uses machine learning to filter through millions of search results.
+It’s an AI-powered processing algorithm that uses machine learning to filter through millions of search results.
 It helps Google deliver the most relevant search results and matches user’s queries.

 It’s smart enough to quickly devalue your content for keyword stuffing, so that won’t work anymore.
 In order to optimize your content for it, you need to create unique, genuine, and informative content that provides value to your target audience.
-This has not only been done as a part of Google’s campaign to sift through click bait, but to make sure that its users get access to more interesting content.
+This has not only been done as a part of Google’s campaign to sift through click bait but to make sure that its users get access to more interesting content.

 Find the Right Keywords

 From prioritizing experience, we go right back to keywords.
 They’re important no matter what anyone says.
 No one is going to visit your website created around Johnny Depp if they’re just looking for a little information about Pirates of the Caribbean.
-It’s important to know that keywords and references to the actual material that you want your readers to latch on to is actually present within the content.
+It’s important to know that keywords and references to the actual material that you want your readers to latch on to are actually present within the content.

 Sure, mentioning it in odd places and just putting the keywords in awkward places where they don’t belong doesn’t work anymore but that doesn’t mean that you have to get rid of the keywords altogether.

-This just means that you’ll have to be better writers and look for keywords that more organically fit in to your narrative.
-Optimize your content with a mix of local keywords, branded keywords, long-tail keywords and short-tail keywords.
+This just means that you’ll have to be better writers and look for keywords that more organically fit into your narrative.
+Optimize your content with a mix of local keywords, branded keywords, long-tail keywords, and short-tail keywords.
 Try to choose the keywords that have low competition, but high search volumes.

 Create Good Content

 Nothing can beat good old, great content.
 After all, something that trends organically becomes a bigger hit than anything that has ever been optimized.
-The song Despacito, or Gangnam Style were never supposed to be big hits outside of their target market, but became the highest viewed videos worldwide because they were catchy tunes that everyone loved.
+The song Despacito, or Gangnam Style were never supposed to be big hits outside of their target market but became the highest viewed videos worldwide because they were catchy tunes that everyone loved.
 The Harry Potter series was one in a long line of fantasy books that had come out in the last fifty years, yet it became such a big bestseller that it was the defining fantasy epic of our age.